 In Blackpool this is provided by BTHFT 0-16 Health visiting and school nurse service.
-They can be contacted via bfwh.blackpoolsouthschoolnurses@nhs.net
+They can be contacted via bfwh.blackpoolschoolnurses@nhs.net and <a href="mailto:bfwh.blackpoolscho

 Statutory Duties and Legislation

 There will be circumstances where a distant placement will be the most suitable for a child, such as where the child concerned has complex treatment needs that cannot be met by services within the area of the responsible authority.
 There will also be children who require an out of authority placement to ensure they can be effectively safeguarded.
 Such placements will require effective planning, engagement and information sharing with the services likely to be responsible for meeting the child's needs in the future.
 This guidance document is to enable partners and placements to ensure appropriate safeguarding measures are in place prior to the child being placed.